 In recent years, Canon models have made significant progress, contributing to their great popularity among photographers and artists.

-the Canon imagePROGRAF PRO-300 is the best fine art printer overall (including price) because it boasts a multitude of strengths and delivers stunning results.
-The imagePROGRAF PRO-300 is a compact yet powerful printer capable of producing high-quality prints on a wide variety of media without requiring ink changes at any point during the printing process.
+The Canon imagePROGRAF PRO-310 (successor to the PRO-300) is, in our opinion, the best fine art printer overall (including price), as it boasts a multitude of strengths and delivers stunning results.
+It's a compact yet powerful printer capable of producing high-quality prints on a wide variety of media without requiring ink changes at any point during the printing process.

 Technical data: